 Mistake #1- Picking a “Lucrative” Niche

-Nearly all niches are profitable, but profit will never come to you if you don’t enjoy what you’re doing.
+Nearly all niches are profitable (yes, even weird niches like landscaping equipment), but profit will never come to you if you don’t enjoy what you’re doing.

 The most common mistake newbie bloggers make is chasing big money; and trying to replicate in verbatim someone else’s stellar success.

 This doesn’t work and it won’t work for you.